Ibexian/scifi-nn/notes.md

 # Sci-fi NN

 After reading about [how amazing LSTM and Word2Vec are at Natural Language Processing](http://colah.github.io/posts/2014-07-NLP-RNNs-Representations/) and taking a few online courses on Neural Network basics - I decided I had to try it out for myself.
 But, with any machine learning / NN modeling project what data to use and where to get it are always some of the biggest questions of the whole project.
-Luckily for me Project Guteberg exists.
+Luckily for me Project Gutenberg exists.
 ## Get the data:
 [Project Gutenberg's](https://www.gutenberg.org/) public domain library of books is an incredible resource for all kinds of books and their [catalogue of Science Fiction](https://www.gutenberg.org/wiki/Science_Fiction_(Bookshelf)) is no exception.
 They've even collected most of the materials into a downloadable CD, which, since we're looking for lots of Sci-Fi to base the neurnal network on, is exactly what we need.